-5.10 Non-financial assets impairment
+5.10 Impairment-non financial assets

 The carrying amounts of assets are assessed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, the assets' recoverable amounts are estimated of asset or its cash-generating unit to which the asset is included in.
 An impairment loss is recognized when the recoverable amount less than the carrying amount of the asset or its cash generating unit.